Brickwork and Parging

-Tuck pointing is a English term that denotes a highly skilled, refined method of pointing brickwork in which a pigmented base mortar – or ‘stopping mortar’ is flushed into the joints to match the bricks.
+Tuck pointing is an English term that denotes a highly skilled, refined method of pointing brickwork in which a pigmented base mortar, or ‘stopping mortar’, is flushed into the joints to match the bricks.

 We’re old school, and it works.

 Observe and identify the foundation leak or structural deficiency and document.

 Complete our Request form here, and include as many photos and details as you can.